jimenezvanessa/Digital-Stopwatch/README.md

 ## License

-This project is licensed under the MIT License.
+This project is for educational purposes

----

-## Author

-[Your Name]
-[Your Contact or GitHub URL]

 ---